alexeygrigorev/mlbookcamp-page/article/numpy.md

 ```

 **Note**:
-Every time we generate a random array in this appendix, we make sure we fix the seed number before generating it, even if we don’t explicitly specify it in the code - we do it for ensuring consistency.
-We use “2” as the seed.
-There’s no particular reason for this number.
+Every time we generate a random array in this article, we fix the seed number (we use "2"), even if we don’t explicitly specify it in the code.

 To generate uniformly distributed random integers between 0 and 100 (exclusive), we can use `np.random.randint`: